EXCLUSIVE-Rubio urges SEC to block Shein IPO unless China operating risk disclosed | Politics

 Republican Senator Marco Rubio asked the U.S. Securities and Exchange Commission to block Shein's bid to list publicly in New York unless the e-tailer makes additional disclosures about its business operations and "the serious risks of doing business" in China.
 In a letter sent Thursday to SEC Chair Gary Gensler, seen exclusively by Reuters, Rubio wrote that Shein's recent decision to request approval from Beijing for a prospective U.S. IPO "raises serious doubts" about the accuracy of the company's filings.
 New rules passed by China's securities watchdog in 2023 allow the China Securities Regulatory Commission to vet offshore listings and block offerings that could threaten the country's national interests.

-Shein and the SEC did not immediately respond to requests for comment.
+Shein did not respond to a request for comment.
+A SEC spokesperson said that Gensler "will respond to members of Congress directly."
 Rubio wrote that those laws raised the risk of Shein deceiving investors about the risks of its business, further complicating the company's efforts to present itself as an independent global retailer.
 While Shein is headquartered in Singapore, the company was founded in China and largely relies on thousands of the country's third-party contract suppliers — many based around the textile hub of Guangdong province — to manufacture its $10 dresses and $5 T-shirts.

 Opposition from Rubio — who as vice-chair of the Senate Intelligence Committee has also sponsored legislation to ban China's popular social media app TikTok — is the latest political obstacle for Shein as it attempts to list publicly.
 Last May, a bipartisan group of U.S. lawmakers urged the SEC to block Shein's IPO until it verifies it does not use forced labor.
 "If Shein wants to have access to U.S. stock markets, then they need to play by our rules," Rubio said in a separate statement to Reuters.